mitchdavenport88/hop_shop/README.md

 * Git and GitHub.
 Used for version control and hosting my repository.
 * [Heroku.](https://id.heroku.com/) Used to host my site.
 * [AWS S3 Bucket.](https://aws.amazon.com/) Cloud storage for media and static files used by Heroku.
 * [Stripe.](https://stripe.com/gb) Online payment processing for internet businesses used to receive payments.
+* [Gmail.]() I've hooked my deployed site up to Gmail's smtp server in order to send emails.
 * [Font Awesome.](https://fontawesome.com/) Adds icons throughout the site to increase UX.
 * [Bootstrap.](https://getbootstrap.com/) Grid layout, responsive design and basic styling.
 * [Google fonts.](https://fonts.google.com/specimen/Rubik) Montserrat was imported and used throughout.